OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-2.md

 export default appWithTranslation(MyApp);
 ```

-So here we are using the `_app.getInitialProps` to take the url query off the Next Context and passing it to the page.
-This means we can create a `pages/dinosaur.js` with access to the dinosaur query we are linking to from the homePage!
+This means we can create a `pages/dinosaur.js` where we can access the dinosaur query we are linking to from the homePage.

 ```
 import { withTranslation } from '../i18n'